Be Drug Free

 After School Supper Program

 We are starting off another year with more schools participating in the After School Supper Program!
 This program provides students access to nutritious foods.
 Meals are prepared fresh and offer healthy proteins, whole grains, fresh fruits and vegetables, and milk.
-The program is funded through the Federal Child & Adult Care Food Program.
-Meals are prepared daily by Revolutions Foods and Student Nutrition employees.
 Read story.

 Vision and Hearing Screenings